Vinaya Course 2018

 This 16-day Vinaya course is open to Western nuns or nuns who live in the West—no matter your level of ordination.
 The daily schedule will include meditation, teaching, and discussion.
 There will be time for private study and getting to know each other.
 We will also do posadha (sojong) together.

-Venerable Wu Yin will focus on the Skandhakas/Khandhakas.
-Teachings will be on such topics as prohibitive and prescriptive precepts, types of territories (sima) and how to set them, rains retreat (varsa), the ceremony to conclude it (pravarana), kathina, sanghakarman, ending disputes, rights and duties of individual monastics and of the sangha regarding requisites, administration, and culture.
+Teachings will include types of territories (sima) and how to set them, rains retreat (varsa), the ceremony to conclude it (pravarana), kathina, sanghakarman, ending disputes, rights and duties of individual monastics and of the sangha regarding requisites, administration, and culture.

 Venerable Wu Yin taught the Prātimokṣa during the Life as a Western Buddhist Nun conference at Bodhgaya in 1996.
 Those teachings have been published as Choosing Simplicity, edited by Bhikshuni Thubten Chodron.